Direct Microstability Optimization of Stellarator Devices: Introduction

-In this Letter, we directly target both (1) the reduction of the microinstability drive of turbulent transport, and (2) the trapped particle losses driving neoclassical transport.
-As we show here, depending on the weights used, a balance between the two types of transport is possible, and magnetic field equilibria with enhanced confinement properties can be achieved.
-While previous optimization methods targeted cost functions based on proxy functions relying solely on the properties of the magnetic field equilibrium \cite{Mynick2010, Xanthopoulos2014, Roberg-Clark2022}, here, we do not rely on proxy functions to evaluate microstability and directly solve the gyrokinetic equation at each iteration.
+In this work, we directly target both (1) the reduction of the microinstability drive of turbulent transport, and (2) the trapped particle losses driving neoclassical transport.
+As we show here, depending on the weights used {in the optimization}, a balance between the two types of transport is possible, and magnetic field equilibria with reduced quasilinear heat flux can be achieved.
+While previous optimization methods targeted cost functions based on proxy functions relying solely on the properties of the magnetic field equilibrium \cite{Mynick2010, Xanthopoulos2014, Roberg-Clark2022}, here, we do not rely on {geometry-based} proxy functions to evaluate microstability and directly solve the gyrokinetic equation at each iteration.
 To our knowledge, this is the first study where gyrokinetic calculations are performed within the optimization at every iteration.
 We note that, while in this study a particular numerical tool is used to solve the gyrokinetic equation and extract its linear growth rates and eigenfunctions, the direct optimization method employed here can be applied to other equilibrium and gyrokinetic codes which model different instability types and can easily be generalized to directly optimize turbulent heat and particle fluxes.

 The framework used in this work to assess microstability is gyrokinetics.
 This is considered to be one of the main tools to assess the stability of fusion devices at spatial scales on the order of, or smaller than, the ion gyroradius $\rho_i$ and at frequencies lower than the ion gyrofrequency $\Omega_i$ \cite{Catto1978a,Antonsen1980,Frieman1980} and is usually regarded as the most complete, yet numerically efficient, framework to treat strongly magnetized plasmas \cite{Helander2021a}.
 For this reason, we quantify instabilities in this work by solving the linearized gyrokinetic equation to obtain the growth rates and corresponding eigenfunctions associated with the underlying instabilities.
 The instability studied here is the ion-temperature-gradient (ITG) mode, which is commonly regarded as one of the most transport-relevant electrostatic instabilities in tokamaks and stellarators \cite{Horton1999,Helander2013}.